Probate

 The Cost Of Probate Lawyers Fees

 Unlike other provinces, the Provincial fees for probating an estate are very low.
-Alberta does not have a “death tax” of a certain percentage of the estate.
-As above, we bill no fees for initial consultations.
-This means that you pay us no fees after the initial consultation when the estate requires no probating.
+Alberta does not have a “death tax” of a certain percentage of the estate that you find in other provinces.
+Here is a link to the Court fees payable when probating an estate.
+As above, we bill you nor the estate no fees for initial consultations.
+This means that you pay us nothing after the initial consultation when the estate requires no probating.
 We have two options for our legal fees when acting for an estate during probate.
-They are either flat rate or based on the value of the estate.
+They are either flat rate or based on the value of the estate; usually a combination of the two.

 Our probate lawyers let you know your costs prior to incurring costs with us.
 We believe in transparency with our legal fees and billings.
-To make this easier and transparent, we provide our legal fees for probating an estate in a public manner.
-Not only do our clients enjoy this approach, but they pick Kahane Law Office because this approach is clear in the entire process we take with our clients.
+To make this easier and transparent, we provide Not only do our clients enjoy this approach, but they pick Kahane Law Office because this approach is clear in the entire process we take with our clients. we also offer exceptional legal and client services.

 Who Pays The Legal Fees?